Patrick Prendergast (academic): Chairperson and Board memberships

-Prendergast has a number of chairperson roles that bring him to public attention.
+Prendergast has several chairperson roles that bring him to public attention.
 In February 2022 he was appointed by Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris as the Chairperson of the South East Technological University, a new university in Ireland.
 In this capacity he made some comments to the national media about student accommodation which has critical comment by architects.

-He was a member of the Board of the European Institute of Innovation and Technology (headquarters Budapest) for eight years.
+He was a member of the Board of the European Institute of Innovation and Technology (headquarters in Budapest) for eight years.

 He is currently Chairperson of the Board of the Douglas Hyde Gallery of Contemporary Art and formerly chaired the Board of Science Gallery International.

 Recognition

-In 2009 Prendergast was awarded an ScD for published works in Bioengineering.
+In 2009, Prendergast was awarded an ScD for published works in Bioengineering.
 He is a member of the Royal Irish Academy in the Sciences division, and since 2013, an International Fellow of the Royal Academy of Engineering.
 He gave the Wartenweiler Lecture of the International Society of Biomechanics in 2009, and the Richard Skalak Lecture of the Biomedical Engineering Department of Columbia University in 2014.
 For his scientific contributions he was made an Honorary Fellow of the Anatomical Society in 2016, and an Honorary Member of the European Society of Biomechanics in 2018.

-In popular culture

-Prendergast was portrayed by Frank Smith in the 2020 miniseries Normal People.